Sortition for a Steady State Economy?

 In my frustration over humanity’s sluggish response to the urgent issues of our time, I find a bit of hope in an idea championed by the philosopher John Rawls.
 He had a simple and appealing suggestion for shifting people’s preferences in the direction of the common good.

-Rawls proposed that anyone deliberating about public matters start from behind a “veil of ignorance.”
-In this position, legislators and other public actors are unaware of their place in society.
+Rawls proposed that anyone deliberating about public matters–legislators, officials, citizens, and others–start from behind a “veil of ignorance,” that hides from them their place in society.
 They don’t know their level of wealth, their race, religion, social status, or sexual orientation.
 As a result, they don’t know how proposed policy choices would affect them.

 Instantly, the veil drives decision-makers toward positions favoring the common good, mutual benefit, and equal opportunity.
 Behind the veil, what’s best for oneself is what’s good for all.
 Rawl’s suggestion is like parental guidance to kids salivating over a freshly baked pie: “One cuts, the other chooses.”
 Suddenly both kids’ interests align.

 The challenge is to operationalize the veil of ignorance in policymaking.
-We can’t climb into the minds of legislators and erase their identity and interests.
+We can’t blindfold legislators to their identity and interests.
 But we can use an indirect strategy: revive the ancient practice of sortition.

 Donning the Veil